DayZedAndConfused762/awesome-cyberdeck/README.md

 > Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.
 Text describing a CyberDeck.

-This list is a collection of tools, projects, components and resources conforming to the [Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md)
+This list is a collection of tools, projects, components and resources conforming to the [Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md).

-Contributions *very welcome* but first see [Contributing](#contributing)
+Contributions *very welcome* but first see [Contributing](#contributing).

 <!-- ------------------------------ Intro End ------------------------------ -->